bexxmodd/vizex/README.md

 -I <PartitionName1> -I <PartitionName2> ...
 ```

-For the full list of the available options please check:
+For a full list of the available options please check:
 ```
 vizex --help
 ```